josejimenezluna/odseq/README.md

 y <- odseq(alig, threshold = 0.05, distance_metric = "affine", B = 1000)
 ```

-In practice, `odseq` will discard a lot of the sequences if the overall quality of the multiple alignment is low.
+In practice, `odseq` will discard a lot of the sequences if the overall quality of the multiple alignment is low, since the estimation of the mean of the distances is affected.
 This is the intended purpose.

 ### References